 An enduring power of attorney does not permit an attorney to make personal and lifestyle decisions, including decisions about treatment.
 The authority of the attorney is limited to decisions about the donor’s property and financial affairs.

 To cancel (revoke) the enduring power of attorney the donor must have full legal capacity.
 It is recommended that the revocation is made in writing.
-If the donor has lost capacity, an application must be made to the State Administrative Tribunal to decide if the enduring power of attorney should be cancelled (revoked).
+If the donor has lost capacity, an application must be made to the State Administrative Tribunal to decide if the enduring power of attorney should be canceled (revoked).

-The experienced lawyers at Frichot and Frichot can:
+The experienced lawyers at Frichot Lawyers can: